sascha-andres/devenv/README.md

 You have to have a working git commandline installation.

+## Known caveats

+Developed and mostly tested under Linux.
+OSX and Windows are currently not thoroughly tested.

+Commands to be executed before a bash is called is unsupported on Windows.

+A shell must be configured for Windows.

 ## Main configuration

-There are two main configuration optinos:
+There are two main configuration options:

 1. basepath
 2. configpath